openKolibri/halo-90/readme.md

 The previous LED *must* be turned off before lighting up the next LED or else there is a risk of damaging the electronics.
 It is recommended to only use the `setLed` and `ledLow` functions.

 ### Compiling
-Compiling is done with the SDCC (small device c compiler) and the included makefile.
+Compiling is done with the [SDCC] (small device C compiler) and the included makefile.

 Steps, as an example, are given below for some systems but should easily be transferable to the distro of your choosing.
 The requirements are `make` and `sdcc`.
 They should both be available in the path.
 Once installation is completed, running `make` will generate the `halo.ihx` file, which is the binary to be flashed.